cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 This tutorial assumes that the reader is a Computer Science student at the University of Georgia with access to the department's instructional server called Odin.
 If you were assigned this reading in a CSCI class at UGA, then you probably have access.
+We recommend writing the answers to any questions asked in this tutorial in your notes along with some context.
+These notes will be helpful for studying.

 Logging into a Unix Machine
 ---------------------------

 Access to Odin is restricted behind a firewall.
-In order to access Odin, you will need to connect to UGA's remote access VPN using the instructions found `here <https://eits.uga.edu/access_and_security/infosec/tools/vpn/>`_.
+In order to access Odin off-campus, you will need to connect to UGA's remote access VPN using the instructions found `here <https://eits.uga.edu/access_and_security/infosec/tools/vpn/>`_.